thedumbsloth/thedumbsloth/README.md

 <hr>
 <p>
 Currently, I am a CSE Undergrad at IIIT Bhubaneswar.
-I like to explore different arenas of the intriguing world of Computer Science.</p>
+I like to explore different areas of the intriguing world of programming.</p>
 <p>
-Want to connect?..Drop a mail at strsanjyotidas@gmail.com.
+Want to connect?..
+Drop a mail at strsanjyotidas@gmail.com.
 </p>